martharobinson/switching_talk/PITCHME.md

 @title[Model summary]
 ##### Summary
-- Switching was common (28%)  :white_check_mark:
+- Switching was common (28%)
-- Swiching occured between every pair of light levels  :white_check_mark:
+- Swiching occured between every pair of light levels
-- One cell can switch multiple times  :white_check_mark:
+- One cell can switch multiple times
 - Switching is assocaited with spatial instability

+---?image=assets/bg.jpg&size=contain
+@title[Implications of the minimal model]

 ---